metaphori/template-latex-thesis/README.md

 - **DO check** whether you have the rights to reuse material from some source/author
 - **DO consider consulting a writing style guide**

+#### FAQs and practical aspects:

+- *Q: When to start writing?*
+    - As soon as you have stable results to report.
+    - You may start early writing the background.
+    - Wait for results to be stable to write the bulk of your thesis (as the actual implementation is usually the most costly and time-consuming part of the job).
+    - Write introduction/abstract/conclusion at last.
+- *Q: What tool to actually write the thesis?*
+    - Use **LaTeX**
+- *Q: How to check for typos and grammatical issues?*
+    - NOTE: it is not a responsibility of the (co-)supervisor to find or fix these
+    - Consider using tools like [LanguageTool](https://github.com/languagetool-org/languagetool) for spell and grammar checking

 ## Using LaTeX to write theses